-And for a little extra fun and a little extra kitsch the milkshakes are topped with green sprinkles, and with marshmallows fished out of a box of Lucky Charms cereal!
+For a little extra fun and a little extra kitsch, these milkshakes are topped with green sprinkles, and marshmallows fished out of a box of Lucky Charms cereal!

-(Confession: I still like to eat Lucky Charms once in awhile.
+(Confession: I still eat Lucky Charms once in awhile.
 It was my third favorite breakfast cereal as a kid, behind Cocoa Puffs and Cinnamon Toast Crunch!)

-And there you have it: a St. Patrick’s Day Lucky Green Milkshake that everyone can enjoy!
-And if you have kids running about at home this is an especially fun and easy one to make together.
-They will love digging out those marshmallows from the box of cereal!
+And there you have it: a St. Patrick's Day Lucky Green Milkshake that everyone can enjoy!
+It's fun no matter what, especially fun to make with kids, and easy to make the flavor be exactly what you wish for in a green milkshake.

 St. Patrick' Day Lucky Green Milkshakes

 - 2½ cups ice cream (vanilla bean, chocolate chip, or mint chocolate chip are my suggestions)

 - 1 cup 2% milk

 - 2 teaspoons pure vanilla extract